· 06 August 2018 ·

 I don’t claim early enlightenment regarding gender roles in my era, but Shrew did spice its comedy with satire.
-Its male viewpoint was extreme, but it wasn’t fabricated.
-Compared to that print, it wasn’t even extreme.
+Its viewpoint was exaggerated but not fabricated.
+Compared to that print it wasn’t even exaggerated.

 The padlocked and hoofed (!) wife was taken from an earlier print made by another artist.
 Click on the thumbnail (or here) for a bigger image where the annotations can be read [tangent post 2].
 Notate bene: women with high blood pressure are advised to proceed with caution.